Mstyslav Chernov: Euromaidan

-In late 2013, Ukraine's capital Kyiv became embroiled in mass protests – Euromaidan which culminated in bloodshed, Revolution of Dignity, and the ousting of the Ukrainian president Viktor Yanukovych.
-Chernov photographed the action as a MediaPort and Unframe correspondent.
-As violence intensified, he was attacked and wounded several times.
-In early December 2013, pro-Yanukovych police targeted and attacked members of the press, injuring Chernov's hand with a baton, tearing up his press credentials, and destroying his photography equipment.
-In January 2014, ignoring Chernov's insignia that identified him as a member of the press, a pro-Yanukovych policeman deliberately threw a stun grenade into Chernov, injuring his legs and eye with shrapnel.
+In late 2013 in Ukraine's capital Kyiv, Chernov photographed the mass protests of Euromaidan as a MediaPort and Unframe correspondent.
+He was attacked and wounded several times.
+In December 2013, pro-Yanukovych police injured Chernov's hand with a baton, tore up his press credentials, and destroyed his photography equipment.
+In January 2014, ignoring Chernov's insignia that identified him as a member of the press, a pro-Yanukovych policeman threw a stun grenade into Chernov, injuring his legs and eye with shrapnel.

-The events in Kyiv attracted considerable international attention.
 Many international reporters flocked to cover the Ukrainian Revolution which later transitioned into the annexation of Crimea and War in Donbas.
 Chernov provided the international reporters with local assistance, also starting as a translator and a stringer for Associated Press.
 Chernov's background in photography and his partnership with other reporters allowed him to polish his video filming skills and become a regular freelancer for Associated Press in May 2014.